TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 changed 2 packages, and audited 1037 packages in 1s
 ```

-* Nice, no issues for a change
+Nice, no issues for a change.

 # rimraf 6

-* Drops support for Node 18
-* Should be safe to upgrade now
+The breaking change is dropping support for Node 18.
+It should be safe to upgrade now.

 ```
  % npm install -D rimraf@6

 added 6 packages, changed 1 package, and audited 1043 packages in 1s
 ```

-* No issues here either
+No issues here either.

 # TypeDoc 0.27

-* Released November 27th 2024, with 0.27.1 following a day later
+TypeDoc 0.27 was released on November 27th 2024, with 0.27.1 following a day later.
+There's a [long list](https://github.com/TypeStrong/typedoc/blob/master/CHANGELOG.md) of new features and breaking changes.

-* Too close to the bleeding edge for me
+That's too close to the bleeding edge for me.
+I'm going to leave upgrading until next time.
+It's a little annoying as this is what's blocking the upgrade to TypeScript 5.7.

-* Leave it for next time
-* Annoying, because this update is the thing that's blocking TypeScript 5.7
-* TypeScript 5.7 was released November 22nd 2024, happy to let it bake a little longer
+TypeScript 5.7 was released November 22nd 2024, so maybe it's a good thing that I'm not updating immediately.

 # Vite 6

-* Released November 26th 2024, with 6.0.1 following a day later
-* Too close to the bleeding edge for me
+ Vite 6 was released on November 26th 2024, with 6.0.1 following a day later.
+It sounds like there's been a [significant rework](https://vite.dev/blog/announcing-vite6) of Vite internals.
+Also too close to the bleeding edge.
-* Leave it for next time

 # Minor Updates 3

-* Let's check final state
+Let's check the final state we've ended up with.

 ```
 % npm outdated